-- (1) Information and data as required on the OHA-provided reporting template; - (2) Provide, for financial settlement purposes, the total amount expended during the subject quarter for the following: - (a) Amount expended for staff positions (Housing Coordination) - (b) Amount expended for administration. - (c) Amount expended for move-in and barrier removal services (Residential Costs); - (d) Amount expended for Rental Assistance and - (3) All required reports submitted must be complete and accurate to the satisfaction of OHA.
+- (1) Information and data as required on the OHA-provided reporting template; - Provide, for financial settlement purposes, the total amount expended during the subject quarter for the following: - (a) Amount expended for Housing Coordination and supports including staff positions. - (b) Amount expended for Administration. - (c) Amount expended for Residential Costs including move-in and barrier removal expenses. - (d) Amount expended for Rental Assistance. - (3) All required reports submitted must be complete and accurate to the satisfaction of OHA.
 If a report is found to be incomplete or not accurate, it will be returned for correction and resubmission.
 Failure to submit complete and accurate reports could result in the withholding of future payment of Financial Assistance. - e.
 Financial Assistance Calculation, Disbursement, and Confirmation of Performance and Reporting Requirements